Supply Nation Board

 Having also worked in the performing arts, Carla believes in the dynamic power of words to inspire, break down barriers and affect change.

-Tom joined Supply Nation in March 2017 on an internship.
+Tom joined Supply Nation in March 2017.
 Passionate about the creative arts and social enterprise, Tom is a graduate of the selective PhB degree at ANU, majoring in English and Art History with first class Honours.
 Tom’s previous experience includes editing and review writing on various publications, and event planning and marketing for the ANU Film Group.

 Tom’s most recent role was with Career Seekers assisting the team on their new Australian internship program.
 Tom will work on a range of projects during his time with Supply Nation.